trizen/raku-rosettacode/programming_tasks/R/Rendezvous.md

 # [Rendezvous][1]

-Perl 6 has no built-in support for rendezvous.
-I tried to simulate it using message passing and a lock - not sure if that counts.
+Raku has no built-in support for rendezvous.
+Simulated using message passing and a lock.
+May be slightly bogus.

 ```perl
 class X::OutOfInk is Exception {
     method message() { "Printer out of ink" }
 }

 class Printer {
     has Str      $.id;
     has Int      $.ink = 5;
     has Lock     $!lock .= new;
     has ::?CLASS $.fallback;

     method print ($line) {
         $!lock.protect: {
             if    $!ink      { say "$!id: $line"; $!ink-- }